 Written Exam: 50%

-All Key Stage 4 students will have five lessons spread over the two week timetable.
+All Key Stage 4 students will have four lessons spread over the two week timetable.

 A level D&T:

-The course has three strands of study: Resistant Materials, Graphic Products and Textiles.
+The course has two strands of study: Resistant Materials and Graphic Products.
 We do not currently offer an A-level in Food Technology / Catering